2024-25 Academic Catalog

 PE 4853 Motor Learning and Skill Analysis: 3 hours.

-(Prerequisite: PE 3223).
+(Prerequisite: BIO 1004 or BIO 3004).
 Three hours lecture.
 Designed to provide students with an understanding of how movement is produced and controlled and the principles that underlie the learning of motor skills

 PE 4873 Professional Classroom Management Seminar in Physical Education and Athletics: 3 hours.